KubraTY/E-cocommerce/README.md

 - products.json: Contains mock data for products (if used).
 - README.md: The markdown file with project information.
 - vite.config.js: Configuration file for Vite, the build tool.

+**Made By:**

+- Kubra Tokgozlu

+  I'm a Turkish native with a background in mathematics.
+Transitioning to IT, I've found
+  excitement in problem-solving and coding.
+Family time is my greatest joy, and come summer, you'll catch me swimming in the Mediterranean.
+Join me in this journey where family, IT challenges, and seaside adventures intertwine.

+  - Victor Silva

+  I was born in Brazil but came to Portugal when I was five years old, since then I have lived   in Lisbon.
+I have a background in Management, but I have always been interested in
+  technology, which is why I decided not to pursue the area of ​​economics.
+I really like
+  playing football and playing computer games.